precice/precice.github.io/content/community/workshops/precice-workshop-2027.md

 ## Program

 Expect talks, posters, training, and further interactive and networking program components.
+We also plan to incorporate optional training in [G+Smo](https://gismo.github.io/).

 All workshop activities will take place in the [TUDelft Aula](https://map.tudelftcampus.nl/poi/aula-conference-centre/).